 There is no cure for Alzheimer’s disease, but you can provide care.
 The journey typically lasts for years, and for most of that time, people living with dementia can still enjoy the same things they always have.

 Instead of focusing on what is lost, focus on what remains.
 Long after losing the ability to store short-term memories, people still enjoy beauty and feel emotions.
 Recognize each moment as an opportunity to help your loved one experience the joy of life.

 For some diseases, doctors can prescribe specific treatments, but that’s not the case when it comes to Alzheimer’s and other forms of dementia.
 Every person with Alzheimer’s is different, so your experience will be your best teacher.
 When we offer care tips, we encourage you to try different things until you find what works best with your loved one.

 To Learn More About Alzheimer’s and Dementia

-For more basic info about Alzheimer’s and dementia, visit the National Institute of Aging website or read these books.
-Note: As an Amazon Associate, Songs & Smiles earns from qualifying purchases.
-We may receive a small commission if you purchase items after clicking on a product link or image.
+For more basic info about Alzheimer’s and dementia, visit the National Institute of Aging website.
+We also recommend the following books (note: As an Amazon Associate, Songs & Smiles earns from qualifying purchases if you purchase items after clicking on a product link).

 “Creating Moments of Joy, 5th Edition” by Jolene Brackey (our personal favorite, a down-to-earth guide with many practical ideas to try as you care for a loved one living with dementia)

 To request a free copy of “Creating Moments of Joy” and/or “What’s Happening to Grandpa?“ please submit the form in our article titled Books and DVDs Available Free to Dementia Caregivers.